EnzzoCaaue/cloak/README.md

 # Download

-Currently there are no releases of **Cloak** you can however build it
+Currently there are no releases of Cloaka

-# How to build
+# Custom version

 To build your custom version of Cloaka you will need to have the following dependencies: